Sathwik-07/My-College-Wesite-using-Angular/README.md

-# My-College-Website-Using-Angular

-My name is Sathwik.I developed this website using Angular version 16.2.1.
+My name is Challa Sathwik.I developed this website using Angular version 16.2.1.

 ## Output Screenshots